tariqhawis/tariqhawis.github.io/_posts/2020-01-31-how-to-find-the-best-web-hosting-in-2020.md

 Even cloud hosting does not immune from DDoS attack.
 However, the big giant companies like Microsoft and Amazon are providing very impressive security solutions, things like Anti-DDoS firewalls, monitoring and analysis SIEM systems to look for indicators of DDoS attacks, profiling systems that can learn your application's traffic over time to identify your legitimate traffic, and web firewall (WAF) to provide full stack DDoS protection, not to mention the sophisticated AI systems and Threat Intelligent they already have which improve and feed those solutions.

 Now after you choose the right hosting provider for you website, it's time to protect your own website.
-Check my other post to find out [How To Create A Secure Website]({% post_url 2020-02-01-how-to-launch-a-secure-website-in-2020 %}).
+Check my other post to find out [How to create a secure website]({% post_url 2020-02-01-how-to-launch-a-secure-website-in-2020 %}).

 If you have any question or you think there are other criteria of best hosting, please leave me a comment below , or send me a message over [twitter](https://www.twitter.com/tariqhawis) or [facebook](https://www.facebook.com/Tariq-Hawis-102907161281331/)